cisocrgroup/Resources/manuals/profiler-manual.md

 `http://localhost:8080/axis2/services/Version?wsdl`.
 You should get an XML file that describes the version of the running axis2 web service.
-If you get an error, make sure that you have copied the `axis2.war` file to the right directory.
+If you get an error, make sure that you have copied the `axis2.war` file to the correct directory.
 You can check the log files in the `log` directory of your tomcat installation to see if any additional errors happened during the deployment.